Codecademy/docs/content/cloud-computing/concepts/cloud-services/cloud-services.md

 ## Azure

 Azure is the second largest cloud platform, introduced my Microsoft in 2008.
 It is also currently among the fastest growing cloud platforms.

-It also has more than 200 products and services, a wide array of which are tailored to Microsoft-centric enterprises, providing an easier transition for many enterprises to a cloud or hybrid-cloud environment.
-In addition to Microsoft products, it also supports [open-source](https://www.codecademy.com/resources/docs/open-source) languages, technologies and platforms.
-As of 2021 it has 60+ geographic regions with 116 edge locations.
-It has the broadest geographic reach of the three platforms.
-It also tends to have the lowest on-demand pricing for enterprise users already using Microsoft services such as Windows, Active Directory and SQL Server.
+- Azure offers more than 200 products and services, a wide array of which are tailored to enterprises already using Microsoft products.
+- In addition to Microsoft products, Azure supports [open-source](https://www.codecademy.com/resources/docs/open-source) languages, technologies and platforms.
+- As of 2021 Azure has 60+ geographic regions with 116 edge locations.

 The advantages of Azure include:

 - The ease of integration and migration for existing Microsoft users.
-- More inexpensive for users of Microsoft products.
+- More inexpensive for users of Microsoft products such as Windows, Active Directory and SQL Server.
 - Significant support for hybrid cloud solutions.
+- The broadest geographic reach of the three platforms.

 Disadvantages include: